 All levels of California Courts

 U.S. District Court of Arizona

 U.S. District Court, Central District of California

 U.S. District Court, Northern District of Illinois

-Primarily a litigator in federal court, Mr. Getz has handled major felonies in Los Angeles, Sacramento, Portland, Seattle, Houston and Chicago, as well as in District Court in Oakland, San Francisco, and San Jose.
+Primarily a litigator in federal court, Mr. Getz has handled major felonies in Los Angeles, Sacramento, Portland, Phoenix, Houston and Chicago, as well as in District Court in Oakland, San Francisco, and San Jose.

 Representation of a Hells Angel Chapter leader in 2020 resulted in a successful suppression motion, and dismissal of all illegal firearms charges.

 In 2019, Brian Getz was one of seven lawyers who successfully defended the two men charged in the tragic Ghostship fire, which killed 36 people and resulted in a homicide trial lasting five months.

 In 2018, Mr. Getz persuaded a Santa Clara County jury to acquit his client on twelve felony counts of sexual molestation and assault following a two-week trial.